 We would be able to not only control our own destiny, but could show our customers and the security industry that we are not afraid of our faults and weaknesses and can learn and grow stronger from them.

-A lot of the real value we realized in the program was in the interactions with other CNAs—many of our peers (and competitors), as well as those beyond our own industry.
-Joining some of the ample workgroups in the CVE Program has allowed us to share ideas and realize that some of the challenges we faced were not unique to us.
-The combination of the largest companies and smaller ones allows many voices to be heard – as well as the inclusion of vulnerability hunters and research organizations that give us insight into what they are looking for and their struggles with vendors such as ourselves.
-The CNA program is comprised of an organized group of like-minded security professionals, and it is very easy to contribute to, and gain a lot in return.
+A lot of the real value we realised in the programme was in the interactions with other CNAs—many of our peers (and competitors), as well as those beyond our own industry.
+Joining some of the ample workgroups in the CVE Programme has allowed us to share ideas and realise that some of the challenges we faced were not unique to us.
+The combination of the largest companies and smaller ones allows many voices to be heard – as well as the inclusion of vulnerability hunters and research organisations that give us insight into what they are looking for and their struggles with vendors such as ourselves.
+The CNA programme is comprised of an organised group of like-minded security professionals, and it is very easy to contribute to, and gain a lot in return.
 The experiences not only have improved our overall vulnerability response, but we have been able to apply some of our learnings to enrich our overall proactive secure development processes to stamp out potential issues in early development stages.

 As security breaches and exploits become an all-too-common headline in recent days, vulnerability discovery and disclosure are an increasingly important and very visible part of the landscape.
 Accepting and owning up to flaws, as well as learning from the experiences of mitigating them, allows you to become even stronger and more mature.

 Being part of a community such as the CNA programme tells your customers and your peers that you are serious about vulnerability management and mitigation, as it helps add extra credibility to your words and actions.
 Becoming a CNA enabled us to not only continue to learn and grow as an organisation, but also gives us the opportunity to show leadership in the security community and industry.